 It's a little tempting at first glance to think that Soldier: 76 is just another boring run-and-gun hero - and it's no accident that he's the first character you encounter during the game's tutorial - and yet there's plenty of mastery to be had here despite this surface simplicity.
 His DPS is very strong, his Sprint ability allows him to get back into the thick of battle nice and quickly, and that group heal can often mean the difference between victory or a rather embarrassing group wipe.
 He's a solid all-rounder really, and one that shines in skilled hands.

-We wobbled a bit about placing Genji this far down, but we feel as though he's in the right spot for now at least, and during the current stage of the ever-evolving metagame.
-Part of his placement in this overall ranking will depend largely on your own ability at the game, as he's very tricky to play to a high degree of efficiency.
 If you can skillfully blend his amazing mobility skills and precision aiming together though, consider placing him a tier higher than he currently is.
 More than most heroes, how Genji is ranked by anyone is determined largely by your own ability at playing him.
-Just be warned that it's a tough gig...
+Just be warned that it's now a really tough gig...

 We really enjoy McCree's point and click style.
 This hero comes with a caveat, however, in that you'll need quick reactions to succeed in just about any of the many duels you're likely to find yourself in.
 If you're clumsy with your shots, consider McCree a much lower pick.
 Having said that, his Flashbang grenade ability is amazing for locking down a squishy kill, and anyone who manages to master this hero can expect to make a serious difference to a team's performance on any given map or game mode.
 Put simply, if you expect lots of close-quarters combat, McCree is an exceptionally potent force on the battlefield.

 A few seasons ago we'd bumped Reaper up towards the top echelons of our tier list.
 His new life-stealing passive took him to new heights, but right now, he's fallen by the wayside a little.
-Although he's not quite a member of the true elite right now, he could well start climbing the ranks as a product of all the changes.
-We'll continue paying close attention to Reaper as you can't ever count him out.
+Although he's not quite a member of the true elite right now, he could well start climbing the ranks as tanks like Reinhardt and Zarya gain popularity.

 More great Overwatch guides: